visgl/react-map-gl/docs/api-reference/maplibre/map.md

 #### `workerUrl`: string {#workerurl}

 Provides an interface for loading maplibre-gl's WebWorker bundle from a self-hosted URL.
-This is useful if your site needs to operate in a strict CSP (Content Security Policy) environment wherein you are not allowed to load JavaScript code from a Blob URL, which is default behavior.
+MapLibre GL JS v6 applications that use a bundler must configure the worker before rendering a map.
+Follow MapLibre's [installation instructions](https://maplibre.org/maplibre-gl-js/docs/#installation) to generate the appropriate worker URL for your bundler.

 ## Methods